Run Tests on Private Grid

 Once the command runs, the registered Nodes will be added to the Private Grid.

-Here’s a quick GIF demonstrating the steps to start the Private Grid Hub and add Web Nodes.
-Private Grid Setup
+Here’s a quick demonstration on starting the Private Grid Hub and adding Web Nodes.

 Execute Tests in Private Grid using REST API